logo

 Morning Consult's state-level data for key presidential, Senate and gubernatorial contests

-Ahead of the 2024 presidential election, Morning Consult is conducting thousands of surveys every day, asking U.S. voters if they plan to vote for Vice President Kamala Harris or former President Donald Trump in November.
-In addition to our ongoing national tracking of that contest, we’re also tracking the presidential race in 14 states, as well as key Senate and gubernatorial contests.
+Ahead of the 2024 presidential election, Morning Consult is conducting thousands of surveys every day, asking U.S. voters if they'd vote for Vice President Kamala Harris or former President Donald Trump if the election were held today.
+In addition to our ongoing national tracking of that contest, we’re also tracking the presidential race at the state level, as well as key Senate and gubernatorial contests.

 Sign up for the latest political news and analysis delivered to your inbox every morning.